entrity/stackedit-computer-vision/computer-usage/Reference, Web.md

 It defaults to port 8000 and the current directory.
 It will serve up directories as index pages.

 ### Google Apps
-Instead of running your own server, create a Google Apps Script project
+Instead of running your own server, create a Google Apps Script project: https://script.google.com

 ## Heavier Web Servers